Roxie Theater: History

 In the late 1960s with the decline of its neighborhood, The Roxie became a pornography theater.
-In March 1976, community leaders Robert Christopher Evans, Dick Gaikowski, Peter Moore, and Tom Mayer bought the Roxie, remodeled it, and turned it into an art and independent film center.
+In March 1976, film lovers Robert Christopher Evans, Dick Gaikowski, Peter Moore, and Tom Mayer bought the Roxie, remodeled it, and turned it into an art and independent film center.

 Between November 1–15, 1979, the Roxie hosted the U.S. premiere of Luis Buñuel's L'Âge d'Or (1930), a film that had been banned for almost 50 years.

-Over the years, the Roxie has been home to many film festivals such as the Frameline Film Festival, the San Francisco Jewish Film Festival, the Arab Film Festival, SF Indiefest, and many others.
+Over the years, the Roxie has been home to many film festivals such as the Frameline Film Festival, San Francisco IndieFest, the San Francisco Jewish Film Festival, the Arab Film Festival, San Francisco Transgender Film Festival, and many others.

 In December 2005, an agreement was announced under which the Roxie was acquired by New College of California, a small liberal arts college also based in the Mission District.
 It became part of New College's Media Studies Program on January 1, 2006, and was renamed the "Roxie Film Center at New College".
 An anonymous benefactor paid off the theater's debts, and the college registered it as a non-profit corporation.

 On February 26, 2008, New College announced it was closing, thus ending its support of the Roxie.
 New College Board member Rod Holt and his son Alan subsequently took over the theater’s lease.